 Although a doll didn’t come packaged in the cereal (like they would in later cereal promotions), Ralston was sure to incorporate some fun into their product.
 The back of the Super Star box could be converted into a small vanity table by cutting out a part of the back panel and taping a piece of tinfoil inside of it to act as a mirror.
 The Beach Blast box came with a beach scene on the back with a challenge to find objects hidden in it, as well as an offer for one of two Barbie books.
 The Dance Club box featured instructions for how to do “The Barbie dance” as well as a coupon for accessories for the doll.
 The Cool Times box came with nail stickers inside and a coupon for the Barbie Soda Shoppe playset or her ’57 Chevy convertible.
 The Happy Holidays box was the big one, being accompanied by a competition to win a real diamond worth $4000.
 The winner was selected by finding a “Diamond Dazzle Scope” inside (a distorted diamond-like clear plastic piece that could be held by a simple cardboard tube and looked through) that was marked with “WINNER”.

-The “Breakfast with Barbie” name was later reused by Mattel for an actual doll: Barbie enjoying breakfast in a small cardboard nook in her jammies.
+While the cereal itself didn’t return for the 40th anniversary a decade later, the “Breakfast with Barbie” name did make a brief comeback.
+This time, Mattel used it for an actual doll: Barbie enjoying breakfast in a small cardboard nook in her jammies.
 However, her cereal of choice was General Mills’ Honey Nut Cheerios.
-It was released during the time of the “Got Milk?” ad campaign.
+It was released during the time of the “Got Milk?” ad campaign, featuring the slogan on the carton of milk Barbie “poured” and on a poster that was advertised on the packaging.